-Drunken Master is the directorial debut of Woo-Ping Yuen, who’s initial rise to prominence was as a fight choreographer.
+Drunken Master was directed by Woo-Ping Yuen, who’s initial rise to prominence was as a fight choreographer.
 His notable films as a director include, The Magnificent Butcher, Iron Monkey and Tai-Chi Master.

 When discussing martial arts cinema, there is no denying Bruce Lee’s impact on the genre.
 And though there was a concerted effort to find someone to fill the void left due to his untimely death.
 With the majority of so called successful being nothing more than “Clones” of Bruce Lee.

 By the end of the 1970’s martial arts cinema was at a crossroads.
 And what was once considered tried and true formulas were starting to wear thin.
 Fortunately, for martial arts cinema it was about to experience a resurgence that would finally free the genre from Bruce Lee’s long shadow.

 And though there were a handful of films from this era that have left a lasting impact on martial arts cinema.
 There is one that stands taller than its contemporaries and its influence continues to reverberate.
 Case in point, Drunken Master.

 On the surface this film’s narrative appears to be another all too familiar tale about a fighter who’s has to drastically improve his Kung Fu in order to defeat an evil nemesis.
 And yet the end result is something that puts a much-needed spin on this subject.
 With comedy playing an integral role in this film’s success.